 The one day Introduction to S&C for Taekwondo Athletes course is divided between two classroom modules and one practical demonstrations of equipment and techniques within a strength and conditioning facility.
 The following elements are introduced in the course:

-- Weight Making Practices (Dieting/dehydrative methods/recovery post weight in)
+- Weight Making Practices (Dieting/ weight making and unsafe practices/ recovery)

 SESSION 2 – Strength & Conditioning for Taekwondo Module